JohanLossius/ecom-ca-react/README.md

 ### `npm run eject`

 **Note from Johan regarding eject**

 The eject command was run at some point in the development process of this react app.
 The reason for this was to troubleshoot some functionality/syntax that was not accessible without ejecting.
 As far as I remember, while troubleshooting the eslintrc.json file

-**Note: Explanation of the eject opretaion: This is a one-way operation.
+**Explanation of the eject command: This is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.